Savindr037/SAVINDR037/README.md

 ### Here is What I am Working on!👋

 Here are some ideas to get you started:
 - 🔭 I’m currently working on ...
 Preparing for a job interview
+- 🌱 I’m learning ...
+Full Stack Web Development
 - 🌱 I’m currently learning ...
-Full Stack Web Development
+React
 - 👯 I’m looking to collaborate on ...
-I want to cooperate in any startup company or multinational companies to earn money.
 - 🤔 I’m looking for help with ...
 Web Development
-- 💬 Ask me about ...
-Anything
 - 📫 How to reach me: ...
-By social profile
+7071406586 and via social profile
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...